Language-Update/.github/profile/README.md

 <p align="center">
 <img src="/profile/Images/Language_Update_Apps.png" alt="Japanese Warrior" width="500"/>

-The idea of learning languages by playing games involved a **language-learning universe** combined with blockchain technology!
+The idea of learning languages by playing games evolved into a **language-learning universe** combined with blockchain technology!
 I made a very detailed business plan on that called **[Language Update Yellow Paper](/profile/Language%20Update%20Yellow%20Paper.pdf)**, you can find it in the files above.
 Japanese Warrior was the first step of this bigger plan.

+**Here are some useful links:**
+- **[Demo Video](https://www.youtube.com/watch?v=lBS6TOwJl0w)**: You can watch how the app works and see what it is like!
+- **[Google Play Store](https://play.google.com/store/apps/details?id=com.MetalifeStudios.JapaneseWarrior)**: If you like, you can try the app!
+- **[Latest Update](https://www.youtube.com/watch?v=zDZ8_PH5P4M)**: Check the latest update about the app!
+- **[Personalized Learning Algorithm](https://github.com/Language-Update/Japanese-Warrior/blob/patch-in-work/Japanese%20Warrior/Assets/Scripts/Algorithm.cs)**: Our incredible learning algorithm provides a personalized experience for each learner according to their acquisition level!
+- **[Yellow Paper](https://github.com/Language-Update/.github/blob/main/profile/Language%20Update%20Yellow%20Paper.pdf)**: You can learn all the details in our Yellow Paper!

 ## Japanese Warrior
 Japanese learners start with learning the **Japanese Alphabet: Hiragana and Katakana**.
 There is also Kanji but they are scripts and next-level stuff.